Viasat/halite/doc/jadeite-err-id-reference.md

 ---
 ### <a name="l-err/cannot-bind-unset"></a>l-err/cannot-bind-unset

 It is not permitted to rebind the symbol used to represent 'unset'.
+Instead of defining a symbol for this, consider using '$no-value'.

 #### Error message template: